dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 Additionally a policy of requiring specific engineers to review code was added.
 This had the, by now, familar effect of flooring those engineers productivity.
 Since these people were the high performers this meant a significant net loss to productivity.

+A good thing to aim for here is to have a test suite that is so good that if it passes you are okay with deploying in a completely automated way.
+Feature flags, blue/green deployments and similar can help make this more palatable if you are behind.

 ## Architecture and organizational structure